 Umbilical cord cysts can represent either true or false cysts:

-Umbilical cord entanglement is a feature which can mean either one of more loops of cord being encircled around any part of the any part of body 3 or two umbilical cord getting entangled with each other.
-In the latter situation it is a classical feature of a monochorionic-monoamniotic twin pregn...
+Umbilical cord entanglement is a feature which can mean either one or more loops of the cord being encircled around any part of the fetal body 3 or two umbilical cords getting entangled with each other.
+In the latter situation, it is a classical feature of a monochorionic-monoamniotic twin pregn...

-Umbilical cord haematoma is formation of a haematoma secondary to bleeding from the umbilical cord.
+Umbilical cord haematoma describes the formation of a haematoma secondary to bleeding from the umbilical cord.

 Umbilical cord knot is a term given to denote either